swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 In some situations the priority of a task must be escalated in order to avoid a priority inversion:

-- If a task is running on behalf of an actor, and a higher-priority task is enqueued on the actor, the task may temporarily run at the priority of the higher-priority task.
-This does not affect child tasks or `Task.currentPriority()`; it is a property of the thread running the task, not the task itself.
+- If a task is running on behalf of an executor, and a higher-priority task is enqueued on the executor, the task may temporarily run at the priority of the higher-priority task.
+This does not affect child tasks or the priority ; it is a property of the thread running the task, not the task itself.

-- If a task is created with a `Task.Handle`, and a higher-priority task calls `await try handle.get()`, the priority of the task will be permanently increased to match the higher-priority task.
-This does affect child tasks and `Task.currentPriority()`.
+- If a task is created with a task handle, and a higher-priority task awaits completion of that task, the priority of the task will be permanently increased to match the higher-priority task.

 ### Cancellation

 A task can be cancelled asynchronously by any context that has a reference to a task or one of its parent tasks.
-Cancellation can be triggered explicitly by calling `cancel()` on the task.
 Cancellation can also trigger automatically, for example when a parent task throws an error out of a scope with unawaited child tasks (such as an `async let`).
+The Task API proposal provides a `cancel()` function that can be called explicitly to cancel a task.

 The effect of cancellation within the cancelled task is fully cooperative and synchronous.
 That is, cancellation has no effect at all unless something checks for cancellation.
-Conventionally, most functions that check for cancellation report it by throwing `CancellationError()`; accordingly, they must be throwing functions, and calls to them must be decorated with some form of `try`.
+Conventionally, most functions that check for cancellation report it by throwing cancellation error (described in the Task API proposal); accordingly, they must be throwing functions, and calls to them must be decorated with some form of `try`.
 As a result, cancellation introduces no additional control-flow paths within asynchronous functions; you can always look at a function and see the places where cancellation can occur.
 As with any other thrown error, `defer` blocks can be used to clean up effectively after cancellation.

 With that said, the general expectation is that asynchronous functions should attempt to respond to cancellation by promptly throwing or returning.
-In most functions, it should be sufficient to rely on lower-level functions that can wait for a long time (for example, I/O functions or `Task.Handle.get()`) to check for cancellation and abort early.
+In most functions, it should be sufficient to rely on lower-level functions that can wait for a long time (for example, I/O functions or waiting on a task handle) to check for cancellation and abort early.
 Functions which perform a large amount of synchronous computation may wish to periodically check for cancellation explicitly.

 Cancellation has two effects which trigger immediately with the cancellation:

 - A flag is set in the task which marks it as having been cancelled; once this flag is set, it is never cleared.
-Operations running synchronously as part of the task can check this flag and are conventionally expected to throw a `CancellationError`.
+Operations running synchronously as part of the task can check this flag and are conventionally expected to throw a cancellation error.

 - Any cancellation handlers which have been registered on the task are immediately run.
 This permits functions which need to respond immediately to do so.